 Use a VPN

-When it comes to surfing the internet with complete freedom and anonymity, a VPN is your best option as it hides your digital footprint.
-A VPN encrypts all the data you transfer over the internet, making you invisible from prying eyes.
+When it comes to surfing the free basic web with complete freedom and anonymity, a VPN(Virtual Private Network) is your best option as it hides your digital footprint and your IP address.
+A VPN encrypts all the data end to end you transfer over the web, making you invisible from prying eyes.

-And very much like a Proxy server, a VPN hides your online activities by changing your IP address.
+And very much like a web proxy, a VPN service hides your online activities by changing your IP address.
 It connects you to a server in a different country with a different IP, stopping all would-be intruders from watching what you do online.

 Wrapping Things Up

-Moreover, our online surfing habits can be stored by ISPs, which is then sold to the highest bidders or handed over to law enforcement agencies in case they require it to conduct their investigation.
-This is why it’s extremely important nowadays to be a silent and anonymous on the internet.
+Moreover, our online browsing habits can be stored by ISPs, which is then sold to the highest bidders or handed over to law enforcement agencies in case they require it to conduct their investigation.
+This is why it’s extremely important nowadays to be silent and unidentified on the web.

 If you surf the web without letting anyone notice you, rest assured that trouble won’t come knocking at your door anytime soon!